gvwilson/thirdbit/src/fiction/iffy/index.md

 What mattered was that diving into that other world of information felt more like opening her eyes each time she did it.
-Finding what she wanted was still difficult, but what had once seemed as chaotic as the Dance Hall market in Rothera now had the beginnings of structure.
+Finding what she wanted was still difficult, but what had once seemed as chaotic as the Dance Hall in Rothera now had the beginnings of structure.
 She didn't understand it yet,
 but for the first time she felt that she might.*